JoshRDFI/capstone/README.md

 6. watchnext.html -- The results page to give the user a list of 5 anime to watch based on the ratings of other anime they gave a score to in ratings.html.
 Found in the /templates folder

 # Notes
 This was all run locally using Anaconda for the Jupyter Notebooks and MS Visual Studio 2022 for the Python and HTML files.
 System to run / create this project has a Nvidia 2070 Super and 32 GB ram.
+To get PyTorch to run on the GPU instead of the CPU, I has to downgrade the Nvidia CUDA toolkit from 12.2 to 11.8.